cited/Leaflet-WordPress-Plugin/readme.txt

 7. [Blog](http://www.acugis.com/docs)

-== Screenshots ==

-01. MapFig Leaflet Maps Plugin - Simple, Easy to use
-02. WYSIWYG Editor for Marker and Shape Pop-Ups
-03. Modal Option for Large Content
-04. Add Maps to Pages in Post in one Click
-05. Standard Pop-Up Example
-06. Modal Pop-Up Example
-07. Social Share Maps and Download Maps as HTML, BootStrap, or JSON

 == Other Notes ==

 This plugin is created and is maintained by AcuGIS.
 AcuGIS provides GIS hosting services to some of the world's leading academic and research institutions as well as individuals and business of all sizes.